Charlie Davies: Randers

 At the end of the season, Davies was on the verge of leaving Sochaux after reaching an agreement to terminate the contract with rumors spreading that he was on his way to join AZ and American team-mate Jozy Altidore but this was denied by technical director Earnie Stewart, who insisted that the club had no interest in Davies.
 Eventually, Davies signed for Danish side Randers on a two-year deal.
 Davies made his debut for the club, coming on as a substitute, in a 1–0 win over OB on July 22, 2012.
-He since has yet to make his first start in the league, having played in the third round of Danish Cup in a 2–1 win over Næstved and finished his time there without scoring a goal.
+He finished his time at the club without making a start or scoring a goal.

 New England Revolution

 On August 8, 2013, Davies was loaned to the New England Revolution for the remainder of the 2013 MLS season.
+Davies made his Revolution debut, and home debut, on August 17, 2013, coming on as a 79th minute substitute for Chad Barrett in a 2-0 win over the Chicago Fire.

-In early 2014, Davies and Randers agreed to terminate his contract, allowing him to join New England on a permanent basis.
+On January 9, 2014 Davies and Randers agreed to terminate his contract, allowing him to join New England on a permanent basis.
+Davies made his first start for the Revolution on July 19, 2014 in a 1-0 loss to FC Dallas.
+He scored his first Revolution goal on August 2 in a 2-1 loss to the New York Red Bulls.

 Davies was a key part of New England's run to the MLS Cup final in 2014, scoring multiple goals against the Columbus Crew and New York Red Bulls, including the decisive goal in Leg 2 against the Red Bulls that gave New England an aggregate victory of 4–3.
+In the Revolution's 5 playoff matches, Davies notched a total of 4 goals and additionally recorded a game-winning assist.
+He was a finalist for the 2014 MLS Comeback Player of the Year award, ultimately losing out to Rodney Wallace.

-At the conclusion of the 2015 MLS season, Davies was named the Midnight Riders Man of the Year after scoring 10 goals for the Revolution.
+In the 2015 New England Revolution season, Davies led the Revolution in scoring, winning the club's golden boot award with 10 goals and 4 assists.
+He was named the Midnight Riders Man of the Year.

+Davies made 9 appearances for the Revolution in 2016, recording one goal, on March 6 against the Houston Dynamo in the season opener.